belkacem-co/friendy/README.md

-# Chatbot for autistic children
+# Friendy: a chatbot for autistic children!

 ## Introduction

+Friendy is a platform that provides an intelligent **chatbot** for autistic children to prevent them from **depression**.
+Solving this problem is a bit tricky because of the data it requires.
+The data must be collected and verified by professionals.
+So we have created a portal where they can contribute to the dataset making the chatbot more robust.

 ## Prerequisites

-You need to install first anaconda, npm and optionally docker
+* Anaconda.
+* NPM.
+* Docker (Optional).

-## How to use?
+## Development

-1. Create a conda environment using the file **environment.yml**
+1. Create a conda environment using the file **environment.yml** using the following commands:

 ```shell
 cd server
 conda env create environment.yml
 ```

-2. Prepare and launch database container
+2. Prepare and launch database container using the following commands:

 ```shell
 docker pull postgres
 docker container run --name pfe -d -p 5432:5432 -e POSTGRES_PASSWORD=1234 postgres
 ```

-3. Download nltk data
+3. Download nltk data:

 ```python
 import nltk